Agency owners, beware!

 How can you jump on the trend?

-Well, read this how to turn agency into productized service business article to find out.
+Well, read this how to turn your agency into a productized service business article to find out.

 You may have gotten into creating an agency because of your skill set that you know helps people solve their problems.
 This was your business idea.